-What is BANK SECRECY?
-What does BANK SECRECY mean?
-BANK SECRECY meaning - BANK SECRECY definition - BANK SECRECY explanation.
-Source: Wikipedia.org article, adapted under https://creativecommons.org/licenses/by-sa/3.0/ license.
-Bank secrecy (or bank privacy) is a legal requirement in some jurisdictions which prohibits banks providing to authorities personal and account information about their customers, except in certain conditions, such as if a criminal complaint has been filed.
-In some cases, additional privacy is provided to beneficial owners through the use of numbered bank accounts or in other ways.
-Bank secrecy is prevalent in certain countries such as Switzerland, Lebanon, Singapore and Luxembourg, as well as offshore banks and other tax havens under voluntary or statutory privacy...
+Bank secrecy (or bank privacy) is a legal principle in some jurisdictions under which banks are not allowed to provide to authorities personal and account information about their customers unless certain conditions apply (for example, a criminal complaint has been filed).
+In some cases, additional privacy is provided to beneficial owners through the use of numbered bank accounts or otherwise.
+Bank secrecy is prevalent in certain countries such as Switzerland, Lebanon, Singapore and Luxembourg, as well as offshore banks and other tax havens under voluntary or statutory privacy provisions.